Tessa’s Recipe Rundown

 What Kind of Chocolate is Best in Fudgy Brownies?

-- With fudgy brownies, melted chocolate is key.
-If we add cocoa powder to this recipe they become more cakey or chewy instead of rich and dense.
+With making Fudgy Brownies, melted chocolate is key.
+If we add cocoa powder to this recipe, the texture can become more cakey or chewy instead of fudgy, rich, and dense.

-- In this recipe there are two types of chocolate: semisweet chocolate chips and unsweetened chocolate.
+We are using two types of chocolate: semisweet chocolate chips and unsweetened chocolate.
 They’re melted together with the butter to form the base of this recipe.

-- To make these brownies ultra thick and tall, we’re basically baking a 9×13-inch pan worth of batter in an 8×8-inch pan.
-That’s why there seems to be so much butter.
+To make these Ultimate Brownies ultra thick and tall, we’re basically baking a 9×13-inch pan worth of batter in an 8×8-inch pan.
+That’s why there seems to be so much butter!

-- The reason we melt butter in brownie recipes instead of beating room temperature butter with sugar is because that helps give a rich, chewy, fudgy texture.
+Why do we melt butter in brownie recipes instead of beating room temperature butter with sugar?
+Because that helps give a rich, chewy, fudgy texture.
 Beating butter incorporates air and gives a more light, airy, cakey texture, which we don’t want in a brownie.
-Well, you might want that, but I don’t!
+(Well, you might want that, but I don’t!)

 I actually recently experimented with Butter vs. Oil in Brownies to see how the type of fat used affects the final result.
 Check out my Butter vs. Oil in Baking article for a full breakdown on each of these fats and how they affect tenderness, flavor, and texture in baked goods (and not just brownies).
 You might just understand why I opted to only use butter in these Fudgy Brownies!